 Rate limiting is a form of flow control used to enforce a strict bandwidth limit at a port.
 You can program separate transmit (Egress Rule) and receive (Ingress Rule) rate limits at each port, and even apply the limit to certain packet types as described below.

 Figure 4.3.4.1 shows you the Limit Rate of Ingress and Egress.
-You can type the volume step by 64Kbps in the blank.
-The gray area can't be changed because the port is not active.
+You can type the volume in the blank.
+The volume of the JetNet 5428G is step by 8Kbps.

 Rate Control